Trel725/chavrprog/README.md

 Project is under development and unstable!!!
-To add another MCU's it's necessary to change definition in main.c file.
+To add another MCU's it's necessary to change definition in cofig.h file.
 Theoretically, current version should work with any Atmega chip, but was tested only with on Atmega32u4.
 Implementation for Attiny devices need to change SPI programming commands and bit shifting in functions.

 ###TODO:
 Read/write EEPROM,